Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: Introduction

+The lower bound for $N_i$ can be derived by a standard application of the refined Weyl inequality used here, see Corollary \ref{lemma:BirDav:Lemma12}.
+To establish an upper bound, we shall prove on $\calG$ that $d-k$ fractions $x_i y_d/y_i x_d$ are independent of $\alpha$ (see Lemma \ref{lemma:BirDav:Lemma15}), where $k \in \{0,1,2,3\}$ depends on the size of $\beta$ and the order of magnitude of $S_{k+1},\dots, S_{d}$ (prior to that, we have already rearranged $S_1,\ldots,S_d$ in a certain way, compare \eqref{ordering_T_j}).
+Here $S_{k+1},\dots,S_{d}$ show a rigid behaviour as in the rational case.
+Indeed, the previous observation gives rise to a factorization of $x_i$ and $y_i$ as

-such that $x_i'$ and $y_i'$ divide a fixed number, which is independent of $\alpha$.
-For notational simplicity, we will say that $S_{k+1},\ldots,S_d$ are \textit{coupled} on $\calG$ if such a factorization exists (see Definition \ref{def:coupling}).
+such that $x_i', y_i'$ divide a fixed number $L$, which is independent of $\alpha$.
+In such situations (i.e.\ if such a factorization exists) we say that $S_{k+1},\ldots,S_d$ are \textit{coupled} on $\calG$, see Definition \ref{def:coupling}.

 The case $k=0$ corresponds to Birch and Davenport's paper \cite{birch-davenport:1958a}.
-However, this setting occurs only if $\beta \ge 2$, i.e.\ the exponent in the bound \eqref{eq:Intro:2} have to be relatively large.
-In fact, the main difficulty in the present paper is to overcome this issue: In Section \ref{sec:iteration} this factorization will be used to show that all pairs $(x,y)$ lie in a certain bounded set (see Lemma \ref{lemma:bound_for_xy}).
+However, this setting occurs only if $\beta \ge 2$, i.e.\ the exponent in the bound \eqref{eq:Intro:2} has to be relatively large.
+In fact, the main difficulty in the present paper is to overcome this issue: In Section \ref{sec:iteration} such factorizations are used to show that all pairs $(x,y)$ lie in a certain bounded set.
+The size of this bounded set will be substantially influenced by the exponent $\beta$; exactly at this point we are going to apply Schlickewei's bound to the integral form $x_{k+1}' y_{k+1}' m_{k+1}^2 + \ldots + x_{d}' y_{d}' m_{d}^2$, see Lemma \ref{lemma:bound_for_xy} for more details (here the factorization \eqref{eq:intro:factorization} allows us to factor out $a/q$).

 As a consequence, we deduce an upper bound for the number of distinct pairs $(x,y)$, see Corollary \ref{cor:bound_fundamental}.
-Based on this, we shall establish an improved mean-value estimate for $S_{k+1} \dots S_{d}$ on $\calG$, which imply better estimates for the order of magnitude of $S_{k}$.
-This improved estimate allows us to conclude that $S_{k},\ldots,S_d$ are coupled on $\calG$ as well.
+Based on this, we establish an improved mean value estimate for $S_{k+1} \dots S_{d}$ on $\calG$, which implies better estimates for the order of magnitude of $S_{k}$.
+By using this improved lower bound on $S_{k}$ we will conclude that $S_{k},\ldots,S_d$ are coupled on $\calG$ as well.
 Now, depending on $k \in \{0,1,2,3\}$, we can iterate this argument until $k=0$ to prove that all remaining coordinates are coupled.
-In doing this, we are faced with the tedious problem of comparing Schlickewei's exponent \eqref{eq:Intro:Beta} for $Q$ and all possible restrictions of $Q$ to certain subspaces with $k$ zero coordinates.
-This results in the number of cases listed in the Appendix.
+In the course of this, we are faced with the tedious problem of comparing Schlickewei's exponent \eqref{eq:Intro:Beta} for $Q$ and all possible restrictions of $Q$ to certain subspaces with $k$ zero coordinates.
+This results in the number of cases listed in the \hyperref[appendix-a]{Appendix A}.
 To complete the proof, we deduce an inconsistent inequality (as in Birch and Davenport \cite{birch-davenport:1958a}) by establishing an upper bound for a particular $N_i$, which contradicts the lower bound found previously.